In almost every one of these 40 content idea generators what you’re trying to do is find topic ideas.

-With almost all of these methods and tools we’re basically finding existing content related to your niche.
+With almost all of these content idea generators, you’re finding existing content related to your niche.

-As you’ve probably realised we’re trying to find topic ideas.
+As you’ve probably realized we’re trying to find topic ideas.
 Then we just create content about that same topic.
 Ideally something different or better than what already exists.

 If you find a video titled: “3 Ways To Find Cheap Wedding Dresses” – perhaps you list 10 Ways To Find Cheap Wedding Dresses.